VMois/vmois.github.io/projects.md

 ## 2019

+### BubaOS

+The simple OS is written from scratch in Assembly and C for x86 architecture.
+Project for "Basic of programming 1" course at Budapest University of Technology and Economics (BME).
+[GitHub](https://github.com/VMois/buba-os)

 ### Speech Emotion Analysis (in progress)

 As part of [BME AI](https://github.com/bme-ai) group, I am working on a neural network model to determine human emotions from speech.